 Now: get over to Instagram, take a photo of your favorite piece, and tag me in a comment so I can see what you’ve learned!

-Here’s a slideshow of all of the gadgets I recommended (click through to buy):
+Here are some of the gadgets I recommended (click through to buy):